Looking to upgrade your morning routine? Keep reading to find out how to introduce healthy habits for a mindful morning routine.

 GET OUT OF YOUR PYJAMAS

 Why not listen to a podcast while you’re brushing your teeth or working out or eating breakfast?
 It never hurts to learn something new or be inspired first thing in the morning.
-My current favourite podcasts are The Rich Roll Podcast, Deliciously Ella, Plant Proof and The Travel Diaries.
+My current favourite podcasts are The Rich Roll Podcast, Deliciously Ella, Plant Proof and Move With Heart by Melissa Wood Health.

 EAT A HEALTHY BREAKFAST